-Does the E-rater impact human graders?
+1. Does the E-rater impact human graders?

 The E-rater potentially puts pressure on human graders.
 Human graders will create problems if they constantly disagree with the E-rater and force a third, additional grader to look over the essay (this raises costs).
 In this way, the E-rater acts as a managerial tool to double-check graders and keep them in line.
 The bottom line: don’t rely on your essay being appealing to the human grader.
 There is no guarantee that the grader will give you a high grade to counter a low E-rater grade.
 Try to follow the E-rater rules.

 You should not try any bold or original approaches in your essay.
 The essay should be written in a simple and organized fashion.
 If you write a boldly original piece, do not rely on the human grader to acknowledge the quality of your writing.
-This may not be the place to expound upon how your master’s thesis ties in with your GMAT essay.

-Pleasing the E-rater:
+3. Pleasing the E-rater:

-- Clearly demarcate sections using phrases such as “for example”, “therefore”, etc..
+- Clearly demarcate sections using phrases such as “for example,” “therefore,” etc.

 - Use qualifiers judiciously.
 The E-rater will associate careful use of qualifiers with high scorers.

-Errors that will ruin your score with the E-rater (DO NOT):
+4. Errors that will ruin your score:

-- Write an essay in a unique and creative fashion.
+- Writing an essay in a unique and creative fashion.
 The E-rater will be evaluating you relative to other writers, so a unique argument structure will not appear standard and will always backfire.

-- Throw in jokes and other unnecessary commentary.
+- Throwing in jokes and other unnecessary commentary.
 The E-rater will not detect the meaning under your writing, only its structure, so making clever comments will not raise your score.